salesforcecli/plugin-org/messages/list.metadata.md

 # flags.api-version.summary

-API version to use; default is the latest API version.
+API version to use; default is the most recent API version.

 # flags.output-file.summary